 Magnetic cookware is needed for induction to work.

-The heat value on induction cooktop knobs is different than that of gas ranges or an electric stove.
+The heat value on induction cooktop knobs are different than gas ranges or electric stoves.

 Be sure to try your hand at different meals in order to understand how much heat you need during cooking.

 Cooking with induction: tutorials & recipes

 Will the induction cooktop trip my circuit breaker?

 It is possible that using the induction cooktop will trip your circuit breaker if you use multiple high-power appliances (e.g. microwave and the induction hob) together at the same time.

 Can I use wok with an induction cooktop?